 - brief statement of the basis of the findings, such as lack of proof, degree of negligence of the respective parties, other controlling principles of law at the discretion of the arbitration panel

-- signature of panel chairman
+- signature of panel chair.

 - A decision of an Arbitration Panel shall be complied with as soon as practicable.
-Any unwarranted delay on the part of the parties concerned should be reported to the Arbitration Chairman by the prevailing party.
+Any unwarranted delay on the part of the parties concerned should be reported to the Arbitration Chair by the prevailing party.
 Once a decision of the panel has been communicated to the parties, payment of the award(s) shall be made within 30 days.
-Awards under this Agreement shall have the full force and effect of a judgement rendered in a court of the jurisdiction.
+Awards under this Agreement shall have the full force and effect of a judgment rendered in a court of the jurisdiction.

 - The payment of the deductible interest (if any) of an Insured of an adverse insurance carrier shall be paid, by each party to the arbitration, to the same extent as the degree of liability assessed by the Arbitration Panel.